How To Go Vegan

-This is my advice for anyone interested in going vegan.
+This is my advice for anyone interested in going vegan or eating more plant-based food.
 It’s written from my perspective and experiences so it’s very personal to my journey.
 There are so many different perspectives out there and I advise you to seek out a few different ones as well as resources to get you inspired and fuel your motivation.

 This article is aimed at anyone curious about a vegan diet as a dietary choice and lifestyle (it becomes a lifestyle choice as you start to understand more and educate yourself).